Shipping is free to the contiguous 48 United States for orders over $100. Alaska & Hawaii please call for a shipping quote.We DO NOT ship to Canada!

 A softball pitching machine is one of the best training aids you can buy.
 Practice hitting fast pitch or slow pitch softballs and work on your fielding skills, too, with our impressive lineup of softball pitching machines.

-Featuring ultra portable Louisville Slugger softball machines, affordable Heater softball pitching machines, incredible value First Pitch softball machines, pro-level BATA softball pitching machines and the biggest name in the softball pitching machine game - JUGS Sports, we are sure to have the perfect machine for your game and your budget.
-Recently, we've even added top of the line Spinball Wizard and Rawlings combo pitching machines that all throw curves and drops which can be used for baseball or softball.
+Featuring ultra portable Louisville Slugger softball machines, affordable Heater Sports softball pitching machines, incredible value First Pitch softball machines, pro-level BATA and Rawlings-Spinball softball pitching machines and the biggest name in the softball pitching machine game - JUGS Sports - we are sure to have the perfect machine for your game and your budget.

 Whether you are looking for fast pitch softball pitching machines or slow pitch softball pitching machines, we've got them.
 In fact, most of these machines will do both!

 All of our softball pitching machines feature manufacturer warranties and free shipping.
 Below, you'll see our wide variety of softball pitching machines for sale.
-Be sure to scroll to the bottom of the page to see our softball pitching machine Frequently Asked Questions, as well!
+Be sure to scroll to the bottom of the page to see our softball pitching machine Frequently Asked Questions.

 Really, there is no difference between a fast pitch or slow pitch pitching machine.
 To get a machine to simulate slow pitch, you simply aim higher and reduce the speed, which creates an arc to the pitch.

 More than anything, you should be paying attention to the maximum speed of the softball machine if you want to use it for fast pitch and you are using the machine from regulation distance.
 You can, of course, move the machine closer to the plate and the "seems like " speed will be much faster than what the machine is really throwing.
 To calculate the "seems like" speed, divide the shorter distance by the regulation distance and multiply by the speed.